S120/PKSFC/Tutorials/2. Model SIMEX/README.md

 library(PKSFC)
 ```

-The, you need to download the two attached 'SIM.txt' and 'SIMEX.txt' file and save it in the folder of your choice.
+The, you need to download the two attached [SIM.txt](https://github.com/S120/PKSFC/files/436955/SIM.txt) and [SIMEX.txt](https://github.com/S120/PKSFC/files/436956/SIMEX.txt) file and save it in the folder of your choice.
 Make sure to set the working directory where you saved the downloaded file.
 In comand line this looks like this but if you use Rstudio, you can use the graphical interface as well (Session>Set Working Dirctory>Choose Directory)
 ```{r, eval=FALSE}
 setwd("pathToYourDirectory")
 ```